Configure a Data Preparation Process

 In the Source Prefix box, enter an identifying string of up to 10 characters to identify a specific source in a workflow.
 This can be helpful if your workflow has multiple data sources.
 This prefix value will persist with the source once it is onboarded.

-If you want to enable LiveRamp's Known Identity Graph and enrich input data with AbiliTec links and metadata, select the
+If you want to enable LiveRamp's Known Identity Graph and enrich input data with AbiliTec links and metadata, select the check box.

-check box.In the Source File Location box, enter the full Google Cloud Storage (GCS) path to your source file, such as the following example:
+check box must be selected to display the check box.In the Source File Location box, enter the full Google Cloud Storage (GCS) path to your source file, such as the following example:

 gs://